MARCO KLOKNER

 Liz Gaggini

-Instead, the body will inhibit the myofascial and bony structure to protect and create ease in the viscera.
+Instead, the body will inhibit the myofascial and bony structures to protect and create ease in the viscera.
 It is very natural to protect the organs, I would like to use this comparation as an example: we can live life without an arm or a leg, but without most of the organs life isn´t possible.

 Visceral work in